What is an IT Audit

 External or Internal Audit?

 Many companies choose to do their IT audits internally, which gives them complete control over the process.
-Another option is to get an external auditor in, who’ll have experience in analysing your physical security controls as well as your overall business and financial controls.
+Another option is to get an external IT auditor in, who’ll have experience in analysing your physical security controls as well as your overall business and financial controls.
 External auditors will generally also make recommendations based on their results to your company and all its stakeholders.

 Whether you go for an internal audit or get an external auditor in, remember IT management, particularly when it comes to security, is an ongoing process.
 An annual audit is a great way of ensuring you’re on the right track with your IT ecosystem and information systems.
 It ensures security, efficiency, and alignment with your overall company goals.
 It also ensures peace of mind, knowing that the controls you have in place are working to protect your data integrity and your digital assets.